gazpachu/joanmira/pages/blog/2018-02-05---migrate-from-ghostjs-to-gatsbyjs/index.md

 To deploy to GitHub, there's no need to have continuous integration and a continuous delivery pipeline.
 You can just install the `gh-pages` package and add the deploy script (`"deploy": "gh-pages -d public"`) to your `package.json` file.

-But, if you want an automatic way to deploy your website every time you push something new to the `master` branch, have a look at my [.travis.yml](https://github.com/gazpachu/joanmira/blob/master/.travis.yml) file and set up your own pipeline in [TravisCI](http://travis-ci.org)
+But, if you want an automatic way to deploy your website every time you push something new to the `master` branch, then I recommend you setting it up with Netlify.